ZaipTR/ZaipTR/README.md

 - 👋 Hi, I’m @ZaipTR.
 - 👀 I’m a curious high school student interested in CS in general.
-- 🌱 I’m currently learning Python, then I'll learn how to use a Linux based OS.
+- 🌱 I’m currently learning Django for a project, and after I'll learn cybersecurity
 - 📫 You can't contact me for the moment.

 <!---